Andylifeguard/Andylifeguard/README.md

 - 👋 Hi, I’m @Andylifeguard
 - 👀 I’m interested in ...Data Analyst
 - 🌱 I’m currently learning ...Python and R.
-- 💞️ I’m looking to collaborate on ...SQL or any study of Big Data.
+- 💞️ I’m looking to collaborate on ...SQL/Power BI or any study of Big Data.
 - 📫 How to reach me ...ALO!
 - 😄 Pronouns: ...
 Sin boludeces.
 - ⚡ Fun fact: ...
 Pesimo Surfer.